samgaco/library/README.md

     <img src="images/librarymain.png" alt="Logo">
   </a>

-Project based the [ project](https://www.theodinproject.com/courses/javascript/lessons/library) in the odin project as a part of the Microverse curriculum.
+Based on the [ library project](https://www.theodinproject.com/courses/javascript/lessons/library) in the odin project as a part of the Microverse curriculum.
 The purpose was to have a first contact with javascript.

 The project is able to get input data of books (with datafields; title, author, number of pages and status), remove the inputs and change the status of the books from "read" to "not read".